 OM: What was your most significant experience while filming ‘I AM FRAGILE’?

-FL: The pinnacle of my reportage expedition was undoubtedly my close encounters with these majestic yet gentle animals.
-For me there is no better feeling than being close to those magnificent mammals, sharing a space with them.
+FL: The pinnacle of my reportage expedition was undoubtedly my close encounters with such majestic animals.
+For me there is no better feeling than being close to these magnificent mammals, sharing a space with them.
 I will always remember that moment I saw my first polar bear, I cried for the whole three hours we stayed close to it.
 I discovered it swimming and by the time I left my binoculars to inform our captain, I was crying.
 This experience will be clear in my mind forever – it is one of these many moments that provides real inspiration and contribute to my love of the natural world.

 OM: Where did you go on your expedition north?